Fixed Dental BridgeReplaces one or more missing teeth to help restore function and or aesthetics.

 Partial Dental Restoration

-A bridge is beneficial because it restores function and esthetics where needed.
-The loss of teeth may cause a number of problems including loss of chewing effectiveness, increased stress on the remaining teeth and shifting of adjacent teeth.
-A cemented bridge is typically made in two visits, the first being the preparation appointment and the second the bridge insertion.
+A bridge is beneficial because it restores function and aesthetics where needed.
+Losing teeth may cause several problems, including loss of chewing effectiveness, increased stress on the remaining teeth, and shifting adjacent teeth.
+A cemented bridge is typically made in two visits, the first being the preparation appointment and the second being the bridge insertion.

 Why Choose a Fixed Dental Bridge?

 When the jawbone is compromised and will not support a dental implant, or the patient desires not to undergo implant surgery, a fixed dental bridge offers a good solution for some patients who are missing one or more teeth in a span.

 A partial denture may be a better option for patients with no supporting tooth structure or where the number of missing teeth in a span is too great.

 Learn more about dental restorations and what’s right for you.